snowflakedb/gosnowflake/README.md

         "SNOWFLAKE_TEST_ROLE":      "<your_role>"
     }
 }

+You can find the complete file in the [Sigma 1Password](https://my.1password.com/vaults/likk64vc3hl7iaozanwj3dn7vu/allitems/72eslwc2yrglsfadkepljc45ai)

 ```

 Install [jq](https://stedolan.github.io/jq) so that the parameters can get parsed correctly, and run ``make test`` in your Go development environment: